Relaxed COVID-19 restrictions made official with executive order

-Gov. Phil Murphy on Wednesday signed an executive order legitimizing next week's easing of COVID-19 restrictions.
+Gov. Phil Murphy on Wednesday signed an executive order making official next week's easing of COVID-19 restrictions.

-Last week, Murphy announced the complete removal of outdoor gatherings, as well as capacity limit increases for indoor businesses, that will go into effect Wednesday.
+Last week, Murphy announced the complete removal of outdoor gathering limits, as well as capacity limit increases for indoor businesses, that will take effect Wednesday.

-There will also be no limit on party size per table (currently at eight people); no limit on outdoor gatherings; 250-person limit on catered events, funeral or memorial services, performances, political activities, and commercial gathering; and 30% capacity limit for indoor fixed-seat venues with 1,000 seats or more such as concerts and sporting events.
+There also will be no limit on party size per table (currently at eight people); no limit on outdoor gatherings; a 250-person limit on catered events, funeral or memorial services, performances, political activities and commercial gatherings; and a 30% capacity limit for indoor fixed-seat venues with 1,000 seats or more such as concerts and sporting events.

 Contact Ahmad Austin: